Past Participle Clause

 4. Everyone is talking about the commercial shown during the game.

-Point 2: The past participle relative clause is a clause that omits words from an adjective clause.
+Point 2: The past participle relative clause omits words from an adjective clause.

-1. All the food (that is) sold in the store is all organic.
+1. All the food (that is) sold in the store is organic.

 2. The vegetables (that are) grown in the area are exported to other countries.